 AgeLinc utilizes Title IIIE funds to host a large annual conference for family caregivers and relative caregivers, as well as an annual Resource Education Conference for relative Caregivers of children.
-The Annual Caregiver Conference was held in June of 2022 while practicing COVID-19 restrictions and distancing and is scheduled for September 16, 2023 (see www.agelinc.org for details).
-The Annual Resource Education Conference for Relative Caregivers was hosted in August of 2022 and is scheduled for August 5, 2023.
+The Annual Caregiver Conference was held in September of 2023, and is scheduled for June 22, 2024 (see www.agelinc.org for details).
+The Annual Resource Education Conference for Relative Caregivers is scheduled for August 3rd, 2024.
 The Caregiver Conference is targeted to informal caregivers of individuals with dementia and relative caregivers of children throughout the planning and service area and beyond.

 AgeLinc will also continue to provide caregiver education on topics of interest (such as Lunch and Learn) via AgeLinc WebEx, utilizing tablets and devices purchased by the agency for the purpose of loaning to caregivers wishing to participate in programming.
 Monthly sessions of the Lunch and Learn series are held during the noon hour for the convenience of working caregivers.
-In addition, AgeLinc will provide Caregiver Education in the form of Evidence Based Programming (Stress Busters), once Master Trainers have been trained.
-Further Caregiver Education opportunities will be made available during AgeLinc's monthly Community Education events which will be made available both virtually and in person at the AgeLinc office.
+In addition, AgeLinc provider agencies will provide Caregiver Education in the form of Evidence Based Programming (Stress Busters), once Master Trainers have been trained.